Jing-Quan-Wang/vitepress/src/index.md

       width: 30

-    details: <p style="text-align:justify; text-justify:inter-ideograph;">Jingquan Wang is currently a Ph.D. student in Environmental Science and Engineering at the Sichuan University.
-Dr. Wang received his M.S. degree in Civil Engineering and B.S. degree in Water Supply and Drainage Engineering from Sichuan University.</p>
+    details: <p style="text-align:justify; text-justify:inter-ideograph;">Dr. Wang is currently a Ph.D. student in Environmental Science and Engineering at the Sichuan University.</p>

     link: /Bio/bio
     linkText: See more